oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

     product given in the `product_tree` in regard to field of application and core functionality.
 This SHOULD be bound to the corresponding product or product group.],
+    [general], [AI Usage], [Contains information on whether and how AI systems were used in discovering, analyzing, remediating, or documenting the content of the whole CSAF document, including the human oversight applied.],
     [general], [General Security Recommendations], [Contains general
-    advise and security recommendations that are related, generic and might be independently applicable of the content of the CSAF document.],
+    advice and security recommendations that are related, generic and might be applicable independently of the content of the CSAF document.],
     [legal\_disclaimer], [License], [Contains the only license text of the document license.],